Bias against left-handed people: Computer input devices

-On public/shared computers (family, library, schools, shop floor, ...) left handed users are often forced to use the computer with a right handed mouse.
-Because of this many left handed people use the right hand both on those and their personal device.
+On public/shared computers (family, library, schools, shop floor, etc.) left-handed users are often forced to use the computer with a right-handed mouse.

 Video game controllers often have the action buttons on the right with the directional controls on the left.
 In first-person shooters, many games default to the right pointer-finger being used to fire, simulating a right-handed person pulling the trigger of the weapon.
 Certain systems' layouts, such as Nintendo's Wii U and 3DS, have games in which right-handed stylus use is assumed and can cause difficulty for left-handed players.

 Knives

-While European-style kitchen knives are usually symmetrical, Japanese kitchen knives have the cutting edge ground asymmetrically, having the cutting edge closer to the user's body with ratios ranging from 70 to 30 for the average chef's knife, to 90–10 for professional sushi chef knives; left-handed models are rare, and usually must be specially ordered or custom made.
-On the other hand, the majority of "flat ground" general-purpose knives typically have the cutting edge on the right, as with a left-handed knife, for aesthetic reasons rather than practical.
+European-style kitchen knives with smooth, rather than serrated, edge are usually ground symmetrically; Japanese kitchen knives have the edge ground asymmetrically, with the cutting edge closer to the user's body with ratios ranging from 70 to 30 for the average chef's knife, to 90–10 for professional sushi chef knives, biased for a right-handed user; left-handed models are rare; they can be specially ordered or custom made, or reground.

-Cameras

-One of the few cameras ever produced for left-handers was the half-frame Yashica Samurai.
-Cameras predominantly have the hand grip, shutter release, film wind lever and commonly used selection buttons, switches and dials controlled by the right hand.
-Lens controls (where present) tend to be accessible by either hand.
-When an unskilled left-handed person uses a right-handed camera the hand control can be less steady and hence produce camera shake leading to poorer pictures at low shutter speeds.

-Musical instruments

-Left-handed string instruments are produced, including guitars and violins.
-Trombones without a valve attachment can be assembled for either hand.
-Inverted trumpets and tubas are made, too, but although their valves are normally designed to be operated with the right hand, the prevailing belief is that left-handed players are not at a significant disadvantage; the French horn is always played with the left hand, and the hand dominance of the player is not considered important.
-Similarly, all classical woodwinds are played with left hand higher than the right regardless of player handedness; this favors the right hand (because it supports the instrument) in all cases but the bassoon, for which both the support and the majority of the keywork are in the left hand.
-Left-handed drummers set up drum kits the exact opposite to conventional right-handed setup (i.e. hi-hat on the right, bass pedal under the left foot, ride cymbal to the drummer's left, etc.).
-On pianos, the melody is almost always played with the right hand, whereas the accompaniment is played with the left.
-Generally, the melody is more complex, technically challenging, and requires more dexterity than the corresponding accompaniment.